 Photo courtesy of Pop's Poboys

 The po'boy's popularity grew over the decades throughout the Gulf Coast from Florida to Texas, including Acadiana, of course.
-Restaurants like Olde Tyme Grocery, Julien's, Chris' Po'Boys have been popular spots to order a traditional po'boy.
-Newcomers like Pop's Po'Boys offer a more creative take on the sandwich with creations like Pop's Cuban "Cajun Castro" po'boy and red beal falafel po'boy.
+Restaurants like Olde Tyme Grocery, Julien's and Chris' Po'Boys have been popular spots to order a traditional po'boy.
+Newcomers like Pop's Poboys offers a more creative take on the sandwich with creations like Pop's Cuban "Cajun Castro" po'boy and red bean falafel po'boy.
 The sandwich is so popular in Acadiana, a festival was created in its honor.

 Pictured courtesy of Acadiana Po'boy Festival